Isabelle Huppert: 2000–2009: The Piano Teacher and acclaim

-Huppert has worked in several countries since her debut.
-She worked in Italy (with directors Paolo and Vittorio Taviani, Mauro Bolognini, Marco Ferreri and Marco Bellocchio), in Russia (with Igor Minaiev), in Central Europe (with Werner Schroeter, Andrzej Wajda, Ursula Meier, Michael Haneke, Márta Mészáros and Aleksandar Petrović) and in Asia (with Hong Sang-soo, Brillante Mendoza and Rithy Panh).
+Huppert also worked in Italy (with directors Paolo and Vittorio Taviani, Mauro Bolognini, Marco Ferreri and Marco Bellocchio), in Russia (with Igor Minaiev), in Central Europe (with Werner Schroeter, Andrzej Wajda, Ursula Meier, Michael Haneke, Márta Mészáros and Aleksandar Petrović) and in Asia (with Hong Sang-soo, Brillante Mendoza and Rithy Panh).

-Huppert is also an acclaimed stage actress, receiving seven Molière Award nominations, including for the titular role in a 2001 Paris production of Medea, directed by Jacques Lassalle, and in 2005, at the Odéon-Théâtre de l'Europe in Paris, in the title role of Ibsen's Hedda Gabler.
+Huppert is also an acclaimed stage actress, receiving seven Molière Award nominations, including for the lead in a 2001 Paris production of Medea directed by Jacques Lassalle; and in 2005 in the title role of Ibsen's Hedda Gabler at the Odéon-Théâtre de l'Europe in Paris.
 Later that year, she toured the United States in a Royal Court Theatre production of Sarah Kane's theatrical piece 4.48 Psychosis.
 This production was directed by Claude Régy and performed in French.
 Huppert returned to the New York stage in 2009 to perform in Heiner Müller's Quartett.
+In 2009 she also starred in the film White Material; Sura Wood of The Associated Press declared that its director, Claire Denis, was "helped immeasurably by an astringent, fully committed performance from her leading lady, a gaunt, impossibly resolute Isabelle Huppert".

-Huppert was the President of the Jury at the 62nd Cannes Film Festival, in May 2009.
-She had been s Member of the Jury and Master of Ceremony in previous years, as well as winning the Best Actress Award twice.
-As president, she and her jury awarded the Palme d'Or to The White Ribbon by the Austrian director Michael Haneke, who has directed her in The Piano Teacher and Time of the Wolf.
+Huppert served as president of the jury at the 2009 Cannes Film Festival.
+She had been a Member of the Jury and Master of Ceremony in previous years, as well as winning the Best Actress Award twice.
+As president in 2009, she and her jury awarded the Palme d'Or to The White Ribbon by Michael Haneke, her director on The Piano Teacher and Time of the Wolf.